Purdue-CS193/lab-1-Icnfaun/index.md

 # Mason Snyder's first CS193 Lab

 Favorite things:

--Run by students
+- Run by students

--not alot of work
+- not alot of work

--fun
+- fun

 -